allap103/SRD-Arena/docs/application_architecture.md

 - Shared presentation imports application contracts, not engine or encounter implementation packages.
-- Qt imports application contracts and may reuse pure domain geometry for pointer-driven area rendering; it imports neither engine nor encounter implementation packages.
+- Qt imports application contracts and may reuse pure domain geometry for pointer-driven area rendering.
+It imports neither engine nor mutable encounter implementation packages; no other domain dependency is intended.
 - The headless adapter imports application contracts only.
 - Package roots do not re-export engine types and thereby hide ownership.
 - Imports crossing top-level `srd_arena` packages use the full absolute path.